 If the envelope velocity is enabled, notes velocity information sent by the MIDI controller or the sequencer to the Buzzzy! affects the volume of the notes played on the edited part.
-This gives more expressivity to an instrument by letting the musician control the notes loudness individually.
+This gives more expressiveness to an instrument by letting the musician control the loudness of the notes separately.

-Velocity variations come in handy to accentuate or de-emphasize elements in a rythmic pattern.
+Velocity variations come in handy to accentuate or de-emphasize elements in a rhythmic pattern.
 When playing complex chords, different velocity levels can help to finely distribute the predominance of the chord degrees or notes.